Beatrice (1987 film)

 Beatrice (French:La passion Béatrice, Italian:Quarto comandamento) is a 1987 French-Italian historical drama film directed by Bertrand Tavernier and starring Bernard-Pierre Donnadieu, Julie Delpy and Nils Tavernier.
-Set in a castle in France during the Hundred Years' War, it recounts the sufferings of Béatrice at the hands of her brutal father.
+Set in a castle in France during the Hundred Years' War and Avignon Papacy (sometime between 1337 and 1377), it recounts the sufferings of Béatrice at the hands of her brutal father.

 Plot

 When a knight goes off to fight the English, he leaves his young son François at his castle to guard his wife.
 Catching her in bed with a man, François stabs the lover to death and retreats to the tower, where he waits for his father's return.
 Years later, he goes off with his son Arnaud to fight and leaves his young daughter Béatrice to guard the castle.
 When her menfolk are captured by the English, she sells goods and lands to raise ransoms.
 Years later, disillusioned by war and captivity, the two return to a depleted heritage.
 While Arnaud has remained soft, François has become bitter and hard.

 He terrorises the neighbourhood, raping and looting, and tyrannises his household.
 His wild lust leads him to take Béatrice's virginity by force, saying that she is now his wife.
 The village priest refuses to marry the pair, so François has the idea of marrying her to a wealthy commoner who bought much of their land.
 The man demurs, however, preferring to find a virgin he does not have to share with her father.
 Though Béatrice has to submit her body to her father, nothing will change her mind : she casts spells, and pays a witch to wish death on her ravisher.

 When she realises that she is pregnant, she tells her brother and asks him to kick her in the abdomen.
 François sees this effort to destroy his child and takes his revenge.
 Dressing Arnaud as a girl, he gives him a sporting start and then rides after him with all his henchmen in a wild manhunt, forcing Béatrice to ride with them.
 On returning to the castle, Béatrice finds that in addition to losing her brother her pet birds have been killed.
 She goes up to her father's room and stabs him to death.